Edward L. Burke: Biography

-Edward L. Burke was born in Rutland, Vermont on April 10, 1899, a son of Edward and Margaret (Carroll) Burke.
+Edward L. Burke was born in Rutland, Vermont on April 10, 1899, a son of Edward and Margaret (née Carroll) Burke.
 He was educated in the parochial schools of Rutland and attended St. Peter's Commercial School, a post-high school business training institute operated by Rutland's Sisters of St. Joseph convent.

 After completing his education, Burke was employed at the Combination Store, a downtown Rutland variety retailer.
 He later worked for the Rutland Railroad.
 In 1917, Burke was appointed Rutland's assistant city treasurer, and he served in this position until 1935.
 Active in politics as a Democrat, in 1934 he was the party's unsuccessful nominee for Vermont State Treasurer.

 In 1935, Burke was appointed U.S. Marshal for Vermont, succeeding Albert W. Harvey.
 Harvey, a Republican, served during the administrations of Republicans Warren G. Harding, Calvin Coolidge, and Herbert Hoover.
 The expiration of Harvey's term enabled Roosevelt, a Democrat who took office in 1933, to name a Democrat to the marshal's position.

 Burke served as Marshal during the rest of Roosevelt's term and during the term of Roosevelt's Democratic successor, Harry S. Truman.
 He retired in February 1954, enabling Truman's Republican successor Dwight D. Eisenhower to name a Republican as Vermont's U.S. Marshal, and Burke was succeeded by Dewey H. Perry.

 In addition to his government service, Burke was involved in civic and fraternal organizations.
 This list included Rutland's Christ the King church, the Knights of Columbus, Fraternal Order of Eagles, Rutland Community Chest, and the March of Dimes.

 Burke died in Rutland on October 22, 1982.
 He was buried at Calvary Cemetery in Rutland.